AnasMalas/pcb-edge-usb-c/README.md

 # PCB Edge USB C Connector Library
 Use your PCB itself as a USB C connector!
-Including 10 and 14 Pin versions.
-This repo includes a KiCAD and EasyEDA library.
+This repo includes a KiCAD and EasyEDA library containing 10 and 14 Pin versions.

 <p align="center">  <img src="PCB_Type_C.jpg"/>   </p>